aaif/foundation/policies-guidelines/blog-guidelines.md

 The AAIF blog welcomes contributions from the following community members:

-**Member Companies (Platinum, Gold, Silver):** Posts should be vendor-neutral and aligned with AAIF's mission.
+**Member Companies:** Posts should be vendor-neutral and aligned with AAIF's mission.
 Member companies may include one or two closing sentences with a single external link (e.g., company website, relevant project repository, or open positions).
-Annual blog allocations apply:

-* Platinum Members: Up to 4 posts per year
-* Gold Members: Up to 4 posts per year
-* Silver Members: Up to 2 posts per year

 **Project Maintainers & Contributors:** Posts focused on AAIF-hosted projects (MCP, goose, AGENTS.md, and future hosted projects) including release announcements, technical deep-dives, and roadmap updates.